On the exact feasibility of convex scenario programs with discarded constraints: Scenario optimization with discarded scenarios

 To this end, for any set $R \subset S$, with $| R | = r < m$, consider the following problem

-where $ x \in \mathbb{R}^d $, $ X $ is a closed and convex set of $ \mathbb{R}^d $, and the function $ g:\mathbb{R}^d \times \Delta \rightarrow \mathbb{R} $ is convex in $ x $ for all $ \delta \in \Delta$.
-Note that the scenarios in the set $ R $ have been removed.
+where $ x \in \mathbb{R}^d $, $ X $ is a closed and convex set of $ \mathbb{R}^d $, and function $ g:\mathbb{R}^d \times \Delta \rightarrow \mathbb{R} $ is convex in $ x $ for all $ \delta \in \Delta$.
+The subset $ R $ contains scenarios that have been removed by means of a procedure that uses $ S $ as input; hence, strictly speaking $ R $ depends on the scenarios $ S $ but this dependency is omitted for simplicity.
 If $R = \emptyset$, then one recovers the standard scenario approach \cite{CC:06,CG:08}.
 Moreover, the objective function is taken to be affine without loss of generality; in case of an arbitrary convex objective function, an epigraphic reformulation would render the problem in the form of \eqref{eq:P_k}.
-Note that only convex scenarios programs will be considered, as in~\cite{CG:11,Cal:10}.

-We impose the following assumption. \begin{assump}[Feasibility, Uniqueness] For any $ S \subset \Delta^m, R \subset S $, the optimal solution of~\eqref{eq:P_k} exists and is unique. \end{assump} In case of multiple solutions a convex tie-break rule could be selected to single-out a particular one, thus relaxing the uniqueness requirement of Assumption \ref{assump:Feas_Uniq}.
+Note that only convex scenarios programs will be considered, as in~\cite{CG:11,Cal:10}. \begin{assump}[Feasibility, Uniqueness] For any $ S \subset \Delta^m, R \subset S $, the optimal solution of~\eqref{eq:P_k} exists and is unique. \end{assump} In case of multiple solutions a convex tie-break rule could be selected to single-out a particular one, thus relaxing the uniqueness requirement of Assumption \ref{assump:Feas_Uniq}.

 Denote by $x^\star(S)$ the (unique under Assumption \ref{assump:Feas_Uniq}) minimizer of \eqref{eq:P_k}.
-Note that we introduce $S$ as argument since the optimal solution of~\eqref{eq:P_k} is a random variable that depends on all extracted scenarios, even though in \eqref{eq:P_k}, $R$ of them are removed.
+Note that we introduce $S$ as argument since the optimal solution of~\eqref{eq:P_k} is a random variable that depends on all extracted scenarios, i.e., it is a random variable that takes values on the space $ \Delta^m $.
 The following result from \cite{CG:11} characterizes the probability that $x^\star(S)$ violates the constraints for a new realization of $\delta$ exceeds a given level $\epsilon \in (0,1)$.